ContraCLM: Contrastive Learning For Causal Language Model: Related Work

-\paragraph{Contrastive Learning} An alternative comes to light as the popular contrastive learning techniques \citet{chen2020simple,he2020momentum} have seen remarkable successes in Natural Language Processing (NLP).
-A large amount of research has focused on sentence representation learning for the encoder-only model, with the main differences lying in how the augmentations are generated \citep{fang2020cert,giorgi2020declutr,wu2020clear,meng2021coco,yan2021consert,kim2021self,gao2021simcse,vascl}.
-Recently there is emerging interest in developing effective contrastive learning approach for text generation models.
-However, most existing work mainly focus on the encoder-decoder structure \citet{unilm, textt5, textbart} by contrasting the suboptimal model generation, obtained via diverse sampling \citep{an2022cont} or adding perturbations on the embedding space \citep{lee2021contrastive}, against the ground truth.
-On the other hand, it is not intuitive and even elusive to develop effective contrastive learning strategy for the decoder-only models.
-A recent work \citep{simctg} proposes, SimCTG, a token-level contrastive learning approach that aims to separate each token apart from others within the same sequence by a prefixed distance.
-However, we find that our temperature-based token-level contrastive learning approach, \ourmethodtok, consistently outperforms SimCTG across different tasks.
-We conjecture that the fixed margin based contrastive learning allows less flexibility for the token-level representation separation within each sequence, especially considering that the semantic relevance among tokens can vary across contexts (sequences).
+\paragraph{Contrastive Learning} Contrastive learning \citep{chen2020simple,he2020momentum} has seen remarkable successes in Natural Language Processing (NLP).
+A large amount of research has focused on sentence representation learning for encoder-only models, with the main differences lie in how the augmentations are generated \citep{fang2020cert,giorgi2020declutr,wu2020clear,meng2021coco,yan2021consert,kim2021self,gao2021simcse,vascl}.
+Recently there is an emerging interest in developing effective contrastive learning approaches for text generation models.
+However, most existing work mainly focuses on the encoder-decoder structure \citet{unilm, textt5, textbart} by contrasting suboptimal model generations obtained via diverse sampling \citep{an2022cont} or adding perturbations on the embedding space \citep{lee2021contrastive}, against the ground truth.
+On the other hand, it is not intuitive to develop an effective contrastive learning strategy for the decoder-only models.
+A recent work \citep{simctg} proposes SimCTG, a token-level contrastive learning approach that aims to separate each token apart from others within the same sequence by a prefixed distance.
+As shown in Section \ref{sec:experiments}, our temperature-based token-level contrastive learning approach, \ourmethodtok, consistently outperforms SimCTG across different tasks.
+We conjecture that the fixed margin-based objective allows less flexibility for the token-level representation separation, especially considering how the semantic relevance among tokens can vary across contexts (sequences).